anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The request body MUST contain the JSON-based Pledge Voucher-Request Trigger (tPVR) artifact as defined in {{tpvr_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

-Upon receiving a valid tPVR, the pledge MUST reply with the PVR artifact as defined in {{pvr_artifact}} in the body of a 200 OK response.
+Upon receiving a valid tPVR, the pledge MUST reply with the PVR artifact as defined in {{pvr_artifact}} in the body of an HTTP 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.

 Note that the pledge provisionally accepts the registrar EE certificate contained in the tPVR until it receives the voucher (see {{agt_prx}}).

-If the pledge is unable to create the PVR, it SHOULD respond with an HTTP error code.
+If the pledge is unable to create the PVR, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
 The following client error status codes SHOULD be used:

 * 400 Bad Request: if the pledge detects an error in the format of the request, e.g., missing field, wrong data types, etc. or if the request is not valid JSON even though the Content-Type request header field was set to `application/json`